eaiti/eai_security_check/SECURITY.md

 ### Remaining Considerations

-1. **PKG Extraction**: While PKG binaries can potentially be reverse-engineered, the build secret embedded in the binary significantly raises the bar for attackers compared to having no secret at all.
+1. **Distribution Security**: While Electron applications can potentially be reverse-engineered, the build secret embedded in the application significantly raises the bar for attackers compared to having no secret at all.

 2. **Secret Management**: The security level is only as strong as the secret management practices.
 Secrets should be:
    - Generated cryptographically securely